Action Collaborative on

 About the Initiative

-- Improve baseline understanding across organizations of challenges to clinician well-being
+- Improve baseline understanding of challenges to clinician well-being;

-- Raise visibility of clinician stress and burnout
+- Raise the visibility of clinician stress and burnout; and

-- Elevate evidence-based, multidisciplinary solutions to reverse alarming trends in clinician stress and burnout and improve patient care by caring for the caregiver
+- Elevate evidence-based, multidisciplinary solutions that will improve patient care by caring for the caregiver.

 Action Collaborative Leadership

 Darrell Kirch, co-chair

 Action Collaborative Working Groups

 Please click here to view members our four working groups.

 Action Collaborative News